Accessing European statistics

 Online data codes can also be fed into the ‘Search’ function on Eurostat’s website, which is presented in the top right-hand corner of most Eurostat webpages.
-The results from such a search present related dataset(s), publications, news releases, news articles, dedicated sections and other information.
+The results from such a search present related dataset(s), publications, euro indicators, news articles, dedicated sections and other information.
 By clicking on these hyperlinks users are taken to the appropriate dedicated section or to product page(s).

 Note that the data on Eurostat’s website are frequently updated.

-Several data visualisation tools provide users with interactive web or mobile applications.
+Several data visualisation tools provide users with interactive web applications.
 They are available from the Eurostat website.

 Eurostat produces a variety of publications.
-All publications are available free-of-charge in an electronic format from Eurostat’s website and nearly all printed publications are also available free-of-charge.
+All publications are available free-of-charge in from Eurostat’s website.
 A ‘Publications’ tab is accessible from the top menu bar on Eurostat’s website.

 Eurostat’s publications programme consists of several collections:

 - Flagship publications (paper or digital) addressing themes highly relevant for stakeholder.
 Examples are the Eurostat Regional yearbook and The EU in the World.